lindslewis/regex/gist-template.md

 Regarding the end of string anchor, `$`, the hex code requires the end of the string to be everything contained within the parantheses.

 ### Quantifiers

+Regex quantifiers include:
+`+`, `?`, `*`, and `{X, Y}`.

+Our example code for matching hex values contains several quantifiers.

+In our matching hex values regex code snippet, there are two iterations of the last quantifier, the `{x, y}`.
+This quantifier refers to x being the least amount of times a character repeats, while y refers to the most amount of times said character may repeat.

+In the code, we see the quantifiers `{6}` and `{3}`.
+Quantifiers refer to the objects living to their left, so the six is in direct reference to the object living within the brackets, `[a-f0-9]` and the three is in direct reference to it's own bracketed object of the same value.
+Since there is no y value found in these instances, that means that the first one will repeat *exactly* six times, and the second will repeat *exactly* three times.
+Those repetitions may all be the same character, or, since their referenced code is a [bracket expression](#bracket-expressions), which we will discuss shortly, it may be any characters within that bracket expressions iterated range.

 ### Grouping Constructs